FakeFBI/DoS-Framework/README.md

 To run it, you should install "Term::ANSIScreen" perl module and "requests" Python 2 module.
 You can install them by executing the scripts in "installation-scripts" directory. (e.g. for Fedora GNU/Linux: <code>./fedora-install.sh</code>).
 Then execute by typing <code>perl execme.pl</code> or <code>./execme.pl</code>

+If there's no available package for "requests" Python 2 module, you can install it by typing <code>pip install requests</code>.

 To use all features you should install Go, Python3, Python2, Perl, and Bash (most distributions are O.K.).

 You shouldn't change the name of ".pl" file.
 If it does, you should change "exec "perl WHATEVER.pl";" commands in ".pl" file.